jakobod/sample-generator/README.md

-# sinus-samples
+# sample-generator
 A sample program that calculates samples for a sinus/sawtooth lookup-table.
 This little program is aimed at students of Computer-Engineering.

 Right now the program will first print the 360 samples of the sinus table, then the 360 samples of the sawtooth table.
 All Printed values are already converted to fixed-point format with 0 integer bits and 11 fractional bits.
-If you'd like to change those values, you can simply change the constants in the `main.cpp`.
+If you'd like to change those values, you can simply change the constants in the `sample_generator.cpp`.

 # How to build?
 First you will need cmake and gcc/clang.
 Visual Studio or CLion on Windows will probably work too, but are untested.